ovh/docs/pages/cloud/private-cloud/nsx-11-faq/guide.en-asia.md

 ### Is the Internet output configurable?
 In other words, can I deploy the interface?

-It is not possible to manage the Internet output in NSX as the Edge is managed by OVHcloud, but you can configure the network on your VM (vSHPERE).
+It is not possible to manage the Internet output in NSX as the Edge is managed by OVHcloud, but you can configure the network on your VM (vSPHERE).

 <a name="vrackaccess"></a>

 ### Will the compute cluster have access to vRack ?
-Or will the vRACK be connected only to Edge Node ?
+Or will the vRack be connected only to Edge Node ?

 The NSX cluster is fully compatible with vRack.
 You can add the NSX service in your PCC vRack.
 Find more information about vRack on [this page](/pages/cloud/private-cloud/vrack_and_hosted_private_cloud).